daattali/beautiful-jekyll/_drafts/2018-03-12-vcenter-6-5-hybrid-certificates-with-microsoft-ca.md

 -**Name** : FQDN of vCenter server
 -**IPAddress** : IP of the vCenter server.
 Optional, if it is left blank the certificate check will error when you access vCenter on its IP.
--**Hostname** : FQDN.
-This name is used to populate the Subject Alternative Names but it doesn't seem to pick up the short name and certificate-manager says that you can specify more than one names but that doesn't work...
+-**Hostname** : FQDN or short name.
+This name is used to populate the Subject Alternative Names but it doesn't seem to pick up the short name.
+Certificate-manager also says that you can specify more than one names but... that doesn't work.
--**VMCA name**: I suggest you put a name that fits your company's nomenclature (e.g. MyCompany-VMCA).
-This will be the issuer of the solution user and ESXi hosts certificates.
+-**VMCA name**: Put a name that is relevant to you.
+It will be the issuer of the certificate.
+I used "xav.lab-VMCA".

 Once the files are generated you can exit certificate-manager.
 2 files are created at the location you specified.
 The certificate signing request and the private key (don't share it).

-## Obtain a vCenter machine SSL certificate from the CA with the mmc (no web enrollment).
+## 3. Obtain a vCenter machine SSL certificate from the CA with the mmc (no web enrollment).

 This is where I found 98% of the how-tos on internet were using the web interface enrollment.
-I din't want to get into the IIS and extra role features to focus on vcenter and certificates.
-Because we can't request certificates on the web interface here we need to use certreq.
+I din't want to down the "IIS and 100 extra features" road to focus on vcenter and certificates.
+Because we can't request certificates on the web interface we need to use certreq.

+-On the vCenter server start "certreq".
+-Browse to the location you specified in certificate-manager and select the .csr (set file types to "All files *.*).
+-Select your CA and click OK.

+-On the PKI server launch the "Certification Authority".
+-Go to "Pending Requests" > Right click on the certificate > "All tasks" > "Issue".
+-Go to "Issued certificates" > Open the certificate > "Details" > "Copy to file" > Chose "Base 64 encoded X.509" and save it somewhere (I save it directly to a share \\srv-vcenter\certs\srv.cer).
+-Right click on the CA > "Properties" > "View certificate" > Save it at the same location (\\srv-vcenter\certs\root.cer).
+-You can now close the CA you won't need it anymore.

+## 4. Install the certificate in vCenter.

+-Go to the location where you stored the certificates and open them both in notepad.
+-Copy the content of the CA root certificate, paste it at the end of the vCenter one and save it.
+-(Once again that step doesn't work in certficate-manager so we go for the web UI) Open the PSC web management page: https://srv.xav.lab/psc
+-Go to certificate management and punch in your credentials.
+-In "Machine certificate" click "Replace" (Sorry my UI is half french half english.. weird).
+-Browse to srv.cer containing the chain of certificates and to the .key file generated earlier.
+-Once you get the popup for successful replacement you can close your browser.

+That's the certificate replaced in vCenter.
+In the next step we configure VMCA to issue certificates with the right properties.

+## 5. Customize the VMCA attributes and renew the solution users and Hosts certificates.

+If you stopped here, VMCA would keep issuing certificates with the default VMware fields to the solution users and the hosts.
+Customizing them makes it much cleaner.

+### Renew solution users certificates

+-Start certificate-manager again and choose Option 4 > Press Y to reconfigure > Answer the prompt the same way we did earlier on.
+-Press Y again to confirm the certificate regeneration and wait for it to finish, it can take some time.
+Monitor the prompt to make sure no error appears.
+If you get an error it might be because you made a mistake filling it in, remember the Hostname field can only take ONE record regardless of what the tool says.

+That's now the solution certificates replaced by proper ones that you and your (paranoid) PKI team can identify, sweet.

+But if you log on vCenter you still won't get the beloved green lock icon in the url bar.
+It is because the VMCA is not known by your client, hence not trusted.
+In the next step we will retrieve it and deploy it via GPO.

+### Renew hosts certificates

+-In

+## 6. Make the VMCA a trusted root CA (the holy green lock).

+-Open a browser to your vCenter: https://srv-vcenter.xav.lab -On the right pane click on "Download Trusted Root certificate" and open the zip file.
+-In the "Win" folder you will find the original default vmca "CA" cert (not used anymore) and the one we modified "xav.lab-VMCA".
+Open the .crt files to find the latter.
+-Save the certificate of the modified VMCA somewhere and copy it to your domain controller.
+-Create another GPO to deploy the cert.
+I call it "xav.lab-VMCA Root CA".
+-Edit it the same way we did the first time and pick the cert we downloaded from vCenter.
+-Run "Gpupdate /force" on your clients and log back in vCenter.